 WASHINGTON, DC., May.
-15, 2019 - Florida activist, Stel Bailey, joined community leaders from across the country and cast members in the documentary "The Devil We Know" in Washington, D.C., to help Congress understand the importance of addressing the national drinking water crisis and PFAS contamination.
+15, 2019 - Florida advocate, Stel Bailey, joined community leaders from across the country and cast members in the documentary "The Devil We Know" in Washington, D.C., to help Congress understand the importance of addressing the national drinking water crisis and PFAS contamination.

 In around 100 meetings, members educated lawmakers about the specifics of contamination and urged them to support nonpartisan efforts to safeguard communities nationwide.
 Many Congress representatives recognized the importance of addressing PFAS pollution and expressed interest in creating nonpartisan policies.